-We will send you regular statements showing the value of your investments.
-If your SIPP is in drawdown (where you have begun to take benefits from your SIPP), we will send you an annual review statement for your SIPP shortly before the anniversary of when you started to take drawdown.
+We will send you an annual statement showing the value of your investment.
+We will send this to you around the anniversary of when you took out your iSIPP, until you start to take benefits from your iSIPP in the form of income drawdown.
+We will then send you an annual statement shortly before the anniversary of when you started to take such benefits.

-Putting money into your SIPP
+Putting money into your iSIPP

-You can put money into your SIPP by:
+You can put money into your iSIPP either by:

-- making personal contributions - someone making contributions on your behalf, for example, a family member (referred to as a third party in this document) or your employer - transferring in pension savings that you have already built up in pension schemes elsewhere.
+- making personal contributions - someone making contributions on your behalf, for example, a family member (referred to as a third party in this document) or your employer transferring in pension savings that you have already built up in pension schemes elsewhere.